Contents

 As far as I am aware, there are no longer any businesses that are able to produce lenticular 3D prints from 35mm film negatives.

-As an alternative to prints, the film can be scanned and the series of pictures turned into animated 3D gifs.
+Nimslo 3D camera photos can be scanned or digitized and then turned into animated 3D gifs.

 Creating 3D gifs can be done by using an image editor, such as GIMP, to align and animate the picture frames.